moleculerjs/site/source/docs/0.14/events.md

 # Subscribe to events

-The new `v0.14` version supports Context-based event handlers.
-It is very useful when you are using event-driven architecture and you would like to trace your events.
-If you are familiar with [Action Context](actions.html#Context) you feel at home.
-The Event Context is very similar to as Action Context, except for a few new properties related to the event.
+The `v0.14` version supports Context-based event handlers.
+Event context is useful if you are using event-driven architecture and want to trace your events.
+If you are familiar with [Action Context](actions.html#Context) you will feel at home.
+The Event Context is very similar to Action Context, except for a few new event related properties.
 [Check the complete list of properties](events.html#Context)

 {% note info Legacy event handlers %}